Flight-Free-UK/flight_free_uk_website/source/posts/the-best-new-years-resolution-ever.html.markdown

 Media often creates the picture that we all know exactly what is about to happen, but that we don’t care about it.
 That is not my picture of reality.
 When I ask people if they are worried about climate change most people do say yes, but if I ask what they are worried about it is very clear that most people aren’t aware of how serious the situation is.

+> "Most people are worried about climate change but aren’t aware of how serious the situation is."

 Hardly anyone knows that the IPCC has given us just ten years to cut global emissions in half if we are to have a chance to limit the temperature rise at a manageable level.
 Many people still believe that climate change is something that will affect others, somewhere else, sometime in a distant future.
 Few realise that the climate crisis is happening here and now, and that it is themselves, and us all, that will be affected.

-> "Many people still believe that climate change is something that will affect others, somewhere else, sometime in a distant future."

 ### Many people feel that they fly so rarely, that it can’t do that much damage.